RavindraSinghKhichi/git_training/Four_Areas.md

 		$git rm

 #this will remove from both working aread and index

 		git rm -f

 #this will remove from Index only

 		$git rm --cached

+#git mv can be used to rename or move data from working area to the index